Leather Upholstery Fabric

-Faux Leather: Faux leather isn’t made from animal hide at all.
+Faux Leather: Faux leather isn’t made from the animal hide at all.
 This is the preferred type of leather for people who don’t like to use animal products.
 It doesn’t have the same reliable quality as real leather, but it is durable and looks awesome.
 It’s also affordable because it doesn’t require animal hide to be made.
 For those who don’t want to have actual animal skin in their house but still want the smart and suave texture of leather for their furniture, faux is best.

-Bi-Cast Leather: Bi-cast leather is very similar to split grain but has a coating of polyurethane that makes it look more like top grain leather.
-It’s significantly less expensive than top grain but mimics the appearance.
+Bi-Cast Leather: Bi-cast leather is very similar to split-grain but has a coating of polyurethane that makes it look more like top grain leather.
+It’s significantly less expensive than top-grain but mimics the appearance.
 Unfortunately, because it is a cheap imitation, it is more likely to crack and peel.

 Nubuck Leather: Nubuck leather comes from rawhide, which comes from cattle.
 Nubuck leather is sanded to give it a soft appearance kind of like suede.
 However, this is one of the most fragile types of leather and isn’t waterproof or even weatherproof.
-But it is unique, since it’s made only from cattle hide.
+But it is unique since it’s made only from cattle hide.

 Is Upholstery Leather Real Leather?

-It’s hard to tell just by looking what leather is real and what leather is fake.
+It’s hard to tell just by looking at what leather is real and what leather is fake.
 However, there is a sure-fire way to tell before you make your purchase.
 Always check the tag.
 The tag must tell you what kind of leather you’re dealing with.
 If the tag says genuine leather, pure aniline, semi-aniline, nubuck, or pigmented, it’s 100% real authentic leather.